NCAR/dart-developers-guide/src/workflow-triggers.md

 # Workflow Triggers
-Github Actions contains many possible triggers for starting your workflows.
+GitHub Actions contains many possible triggers for starting your workflows.
 Many of which contain additional configuration options for more precise triggers.

 Example trigger events to start your workflow include:
 - on push